cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-wishlist/README.md

 ## Changelog

-### 3.18.0 - Released on 14 February 2023
+### 3.24.0 - Released on 2 August 2023

+* New: support for WordPress 6.3
+* New: support for WooCommerce 8.0
-* New: support for WooCommerce 7.4
+* New: support for WooCommerce block templates
 * Update: YITH plugin framework
-* Fix: avoid deprecated notice on PHP 8.1
-* Fix: display of the "Add to wishlist" button after thumbnails in the product page

 ## Support